Things to Do in Sofia in May

 - − Storms punch in between 3-5 PM, and Vitosha Boulevard funnels the wind into a blade that flips umbrellas inside out.
 Veterans dive into the underpass mall beneath the National Palace of Culture and wait it out with shopping bags and coffee.

-- − Late May brings the gypsy rose harvest; the central market reeks of concentrated perfume—glorious unless pollen hits your eyes like tear gas.
+- − Late May brings the gypsy rose harvest.
+The central market reeks of concentrated perfume, glorious unless pollen hits your eyes like tear gas.

 Best Activities in May